6 Common Air Conditioner Smells Decoded and How to Solve the Problem

-When your air conditioner is clean and working correctly, you shouldn’t be smelling anything weird.
-Peculiar air conditioner noises and strange smells are a sign that something is out of whack.
-If your air conditioner is getting older or you haven’t had maintenance scheduled recently, they can be a sure sign you need professional air conditioning repair in Winnipeg.
+When your air conditioner is fresh and working right, it’s not normal to be smelling anything odd.
+Out of the ordinary air conditioner noises and weird smells are a hint that something is off.
+If your air conditioner is past its prime or you haven’t had a tune-up done recently, they can be a sure sign you need professional air conditioning repair in Winnipeg.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical odor, isn’t a great sign.
+If your air conditioner smells bad when turned on, specifically a chemical scent, it isn’t a great sign.
 You may also notice your:

 • Air conditioner smells like paint thinner